material-motion/material-motion/specifications/motion_family/springs.md

 Supported plans: `SpringTo`, `ConfigureSpring`.

-This performer is expected to use springs to perform the requested simulation defined by any provided `AnchoredSpring` plan.
+This performer uses springs to pull the target property's current value towards the last-provided destination.

 When an `AnchoredSpring` is provided for a new property the performer creates state required to simulate the spring.